Thank You to Our Transitional Living Team for Their Hard Work in Achieving This Recognition

 Our Transitional Living Team Surpassed PARR and NARR Standards to Help Us Achieve Recertification

-Receiving recertification for all PARR and NARR standards across all eight transitional living residences at The GateHouse is a true achievement and not easily accomplished.
+Receiving recertification for all PARR and NARR standards across all eight transitional living residences at GateHouse Transitional Living is a true achievement and not easily accomplished.
 It took the hard work of our transitional living team made up of Leigh Chapman, Transitional Living Coordinator; Keith Stoudt, Director of Support Services; and Jim Marshall, Facilities Manager.

 This was the first time through the recertification process for Leigh Chapman.